What is a Scrum master?

-A Scrum Master leads a scrum.
-Scrums are daily meetings conducted by Agile, self-organizing teams that allow the team to convene, share progress and plan for the work ahead.
-Some teams have a fixed Scrum Master, while others alternate the role with various team members occupying the position on different days.
-No one approach is right, and teams can choose to appoint the Scrum Master role as best fits their needs.
+A Scrum master leads a scrum.
+Scrums are daily meetings conducted by Agile, self-organizing and cross-functional teams that enable the team to convene, share progress and plan for the work ahead.
+Some teams have a fixed Scrum master, while others alternate the role with various team members occupying the position on different days.
+No one approach is right, and teams can choose to appoint the Scrum master role as best fits their needs.

 - What did you do yesterday?